0oSaraho0/pp5-ecommerce/README.md

 Epic 3 User Stories

-- As a shopper I want to be able to easily enter my payment details so that I can purchase my chosen items easily.
+- As a shopper I want to be able to easily enter my payment details so that I can purchase my chosen items.
 - As a shopper I want to see confirmation that my payment has gone through successfully and that my purchase is being sent to the correct address so that I know it has been done correctly
 - As a shopper I want laneys loft to send me an email so that I can keep confirmation of purchase for my own records.